What is the Judo Moral Code?

 Here, at Koka Kids, we believe in these values 100%.
 We try and act by them in our daily lives.

 Judo is about being a lot more than being able to throw someone.
-Winning is great – but the way you win is what is truly important.
-And that goes for life too.
+Winning is great – but the way you win is what is truly important – and this is one of the most important judo life lessons I have learnt.

 Judo Moral Code Certificates